lanl/bueno/README.md

 ```

 ## Quick Start
 After installation, here are some quick examples for getting started.
-The following is the "hello world" equivalent of a bueno run script.
+The following is the *hello world* equivalent of a bueno run script.
 This is a simplified version of the example described in more detail
 [here](https://lanl.github.io/bueno/html/bueno-run-getting-started.html).
 ```
 # hello.py